alcatrazEscapee/mcjunitlib/README.md

     property 'forge.logging.console.level', 'unittest' // This logging level prevents any other server information messages and leaves only the test output environment 'MOD_CLASSES', testClasses
-    environment 'target', 'fmltestserver' // This is a custom service used to launch with ModLauncher's transforming class loader arg '--crashOnFailedTests' // Optional.
+    environment 'target', 'fmltestserver' // This is a custom service used to launch with ModLauncher's transforming class loader environment 'targetModId', "${mod_id}" // Pass the mod ID directly to mcjunitlib, to find integration test classes from the mod annotation scan data arg '--crashOnFailedTests' // Optional.
 Recommended when running in an automated environment.
 Without it, the server will continue running (and can be connected to via localhost) to inspect why tests failed. forceExit = false // Optional.
 Recommended when running in an automated environment, or via the console rather than run configurations.
 This will allow the task to pass successfully when all tests pass.
 Use if you see errors along the lines of 'Gradle daemon disappeared unexpectedly'. mods {